Advocacy Summit

 Registration Information

-A: Registration includes heavy appetizers and drinks at the opening reception; meals on Monday; breakfast on Tuesday; and transportation to and from Capitol Hill on Tuesday.
+A: Registration includes heavy appetizers and drinks at the opening reception, three meals on Monday, breakfast on Tuesday and transportation to and from Capitol Hill on Tuesday.

 Q: What is not included in registration?

-Q: What happens if I register after the 100-person event limit has been reached?
+Q: What happens if I register after the 100-person cap has been reached?

-A: We will start a waitlist for those who register after the limit has been reached.
+A: We will start a waitlist for those who register after the cap has been reached.

-A: We are going to have an opportunity for people who are not attending Summit to participate throughout August as part of our August recess activities.
+A: We will have an opportunity for people who are not attending Summit to participate throughout August as part of our August recess activities.

 Q: If I register but find I can no longer attend, what do I do?